Veolia UK Tax Strategy

 The Finance Act 2016 requires the published tax strategy of a business to cover four specific requirements:

-ii) The attitude of the group towards tax planning (so far as affecting UK taxation).
+The attitude of the group towards tax planning (so far as affecting UK taxation).

-iii) The level of risk in relation to UK taxation that the group is prepared to accept.
+The level of risk in relation to UK taxation that the group is prepared to accept.

-iv) The approach of the group towards its dealings with HMRC.
+The approach of the group towards its dealings with HMRC.

 Given both the scale and different aspects of our business, risks will inevitably arise from time to time.
 However, Veolia effectively manages these risks in a number of distinct ways:

 The UK Group Tax Department is adequately staffed, has clearly defined roles, and has the required skills and support to carry out their role effectively.
 Regular training will be provided to ensure they are capable of identifying and managing the tax risks faced as a result of the ever changing tax obligations both in the UK and overseas.

 We will however manage our tax costs through maximising the tax efficiency of our business transactions.
 Specifically, we recognise that there is sometimes more than one tax outcome in commercially motivated transactions.
 We will not however wilfully engage in tax schemes, or will not structure transactions in such a way that we believe are contrary to the clear intentions of the tax legislation concerned.